milanmarkovic90/BINA_FS21_Case-Study_COVID-19-Global-Vaccination/pictures/README.md

 ## Information

-Pictures made by RStudio and Tableau for showing the results of the case study.
+Pictures made by RStudio and Tableau showing the results of the case study.